3033C McPherson Laboratory

 In the Schultz Lab, we believe the new scientific breakthroughs will be enabled by state of the art chemical measurement.
 Our research focuses on developing new tools for identifying molecules relevant to biomedical diagnostics and other applications.
 To do this, we build and develop instrumentation that takes advantage of chemical properties to characterize complex samples.
 The interaction between lasers and molecules provides unique information for detecting and identifying the components in complex systems.
 Understanding the basic science involved in chemical detection and manipulating these interactions has led to breakthrough technologies with tremendous potential.
 We are actively pursuing problems in metabolomics, protein receptor signaling, and active plasmonics.

 The ability to specifically identify and quantify the 40,000+ metabolites in the human body is essential for a systems biology approach to health care.
 Changes in biochemical pathways can be distinguished provided enough intermediate molecules can be monitored accurately.
 Current technologies can identify about 20% of the in biological samples.
 Our lab invented and is developing sheath-flow surface enhanced Raman scattering, which uses the unique pattern of scattered light associated with the structure of molecules, to improve molecular identification.
-We combine Raman detection with capillary electrophoresis, liquid chromatography and other techniques.
-This methodology is orthogonal to existing technologies and should extend coverage of number of detectable metabolites.
+We combine Raman detection with capillary electrophoresis, liquid chromatography and other sampling techniques.
+This methodology is orthogonal to existing technologies and should extend coverage of the number of detectable metabolites.
+In addition to identifying specific metabolites, the chemical rich signal can provide an indicator of metabolic phenotype.
+Advances in instrumentation will enable new metabolomic methods for monitoring health and disease.

 PROTEIN RECEPTOR SIGNALING

 Proteins on the surface and embedded with cellular membranes are key to communicating environmental signals to the machinery within cells, and are thus often drug targets.
 The ability to study the interaction of small molecules with receptors is a significant scientific challenge.
-By combining nanomaterials and state of the art spectroscopy and microscopy techniques, such as atomic force microscopy and tip-enhanced Raman scattering (TERS), we are able to monitor chemical signals associated with molecules interacting with specific proteins in intact cells.
-Understanding how molecules interact with signaling proteins offers promise to improve drug targeting as well as further investigate the role of membrane proteins in disease.
+By combining nanomaterials and state of the art spectroscopy and microscopy techniques, such as atomic force microscopy and tip-enhanced Raman scattering (TERS), and most recently super-resolution SERS imaging, we are able to monitor chemical signals associated with molecules interacting with specific proteins in intact cells.
+By developing new instrumentation and approaches, we aim to gain new understanding of how molecules interact with signaling proteins to improve drug targeting as well as further investigate the role of membrane proteins in disease.